Employment Tribunal Pricing

 • The number of witnesses and documents

-• Where the legitimacy of documents are brought into question and/or investigation is required to establish the native format of electronic documents
+• Where the legitimacy of documents is brought into question and/or investigation is required to establish the native format of electronic documents

 • Where unexpected witnesses and/or documents are introduced in a late stage of the proceedings